Skip to content

 The Service now has a fee-based system for the provision of advice for businesses and is actively encouraging businesses to take out Primary Authority partnerships or look at joining our Buy With Confidence assured trader scheme.

 Complaints received and subsequent investigations will be undertaken in line with our Service enforcement policy.
-Last year we received 31 complaints regarding agriculture matters.
-In addition there were feed non-compliances linked to animal health and welfare issues, which were investigated as part of bigger cases.
+Last year we received 51 complaints regarding agriculture matters, which was almost a 40% rise on 2021/22.
+In addition there were feed non-compliances linked to animal health and welfare issues which were investigated as part of bigger cases.
 Others have required cross-border working with other local authorities and the FSA, as they have involved the use of unauthorised feed additives and salmonella detection in raw ingredients.

 The Service is signed up to receive ‘Import of products, animals, food and feed system’ (IPAFFS) alerts and will respond accordingly in line with current guidance to any feed-related incidences.